Belmokhtar burnishes jihadi credentials with Algeria attack

 JIHADIST PEDIGREE

-"These characterizations of him as exclusively or largely being just a criminal, there has never been real support for it," said Andrew Lebovich, a Dakar-based analyst who has closely tracked developments in Mali.
+"These characterisations of him as exclusively or largely being just a criminal, there has never been real support for it," said Andrew Lebovich, a Dakar-based analyst who has closely tracked developments in Mali.

 "He has a very long jihadist pedigree."